Sbozzolo/kuibit/CONTRIBUTING.md

 studied.
 These examples are extremely important and useful.
 These examples enable people to obtain results quickly, so we welcome all the contributions you can make in this respect.
-If you ran an analysis and want to contribute your code so that other people can use it, that would be awesome.
+If you ran an analysis and want to contribute your code for other people to use it, that would be awesome.

 The steps to add a new example are:
 1. Add the file to the `examples` folder